Speech Tree expands vocabulary and teaches sentence-making and speaking in sentences.

 As the person progresses, he or she will make more complex sentences and practice speech with the assistant or family member.
 In time, the "Sensory Trigger" is not needed and the person can say the sentence on their own.

 Speech Tree is designed to mimic the thinking process needed in "word finding" and sentence making.
 Problems with "word recall" and "word finding" are common in moderate aphasia.
 Practicing "word finding" retrains the basic mental function needed to make and speak sentences and regain fluidity of speech.
-After learning to trace and write the words, you'll be learning how to type the words.
+After learning to trace and write the words, you can learning how to type the words.
 The manual explains how to do each activity, and at different levels, so there is a gradual, step-by-step progress.